BEHAVIOR GUIDE · FIELD MANUAL·VOL. I · ISSUE 25 · MAY 2026

 Sudden New Fears

 Out of nowhere, your confident puppy is afraid of the trash can, a specific person, a sound, or a surface.
-This is the second fear period.
+Welcome to the second fear period.
 It’s normal.
-So don’t force exposure.
+Don’t force exposure.
 Don’t punish the fear.
-Don’t coddle excessively either (which can amplify the response).
-Instead, let the dog process at their own pace and act like nothing notable is happening.
+Excessive coddling amplifies the response just as much.
+Let the dog process at their own pace and act like nothing notable is happening.

 05